terraref/traitvis-webapp/README.md

 This application requires a connection to a BETYdb database.
 It requires a BETYdb database that uses the experiments table to associate time ranges and sites or plots with specific experiments or seasons.

 You can connect to a local instance of a BETYdb database using the TERRA-REF BRAPI API.
-You will need to clone the [terraref/brapi repository](https://github.com/terraref/brapi) and run some Docker commands to create a connection.
+You will need to clone the [terraref/brapi repository](https://github.com/terraref/brapi) and run Docker commands to create a connection.

 Clone terraref/brapi repository: